sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewUserById"></a>
 # **viewUserById**
-> SendBirdUser viewUserById(userId, apiToken, includeUnreadCount, customTypes, superMode)
+> SendBirdUser viewUserById(apiToken, userId, includeUnreadCount, customTypes, superMode)

 View a user